clonejo/podcast-recoder/README.md

 Installation
 ============
 This application is still in development.
-When deemed stable enough, I'll provide releases (builds).

 `$ rebar3 release`

 For copyright reasons, you will likely want to have your instance not reachable from the open internet.
 Consider placing a reverse-proxy server in front with HTTP Authentication enabled or connecting through a (VPN) tunnel.

+This program runs media files from the internet through ffmpeg.
+Beware of RCE bugs.

 Development
 ===========